-If you’re using a portable Mac with an external keyboard, make sure you press and hold the Option key on the built-in keyboard.
+If you’re using a Mac notebook computer with an external keyboard, make sure you press and hold the Option key on the built-in keyboard.

 Restart using Boot Camp Control Panel: Click in the right side of the taskbar, click the Boot Camp icon , then choose Restart in macOS.